Attorney Crystal Rouse

 - Board of Governors (term 2014-2016),

-- Disability Advocacy Section (DAS), Secretary (part of the DAS Executive Committee)
+- Disability Advocacy Section (DAS), Chair (part of the DAS Executive Committee)

 - Membership Committee